 Achieving positive health outcomes requires more than education; it requires deep behavioral and mindset changes.
 But as we have seen, making these changes is challenging for a wide variety of reasons.
 Only through the caring experience of human connection can underserved diabetes populations begin to self-manage their conditions.

 Certified Diabetes Care and Education Specialists (CDCESs) are health professionals who work one-on-one with patients to help identify their personal barriers and teach strategies for overcoming them.
 CDCESs educate, support, and advocate for people affected by diabetes, as well as promote self management to achieve individualized behavior and treatment goals.

 CDCESs can help people living with diabetes in many ways.
 Successful self-management involves a broad range of topics, and it is the CDCES goal to identify the key areas for improvement facing each individual.
 CDCESs can help individuals focus on:

 With a personalized approach, people living with diabetes can become empowered to improve their lives and achieve measurably improved health outcomes.

 At Cecelia Health, our personalized, technology-enabled, scalable approach has been proven to increase medication adherence in diabetes patients.
 Cecelia Health collaborates with health plans and pharmaceutical and medical device companies to improve the health outcomes of diabetes populations.

-We combine the clinical coaching of an expert CDE clinician and proprietary technology to deliver a personalized coaching program to improve self-management and drive behavior change.
+We combine the clinical coaching of an expert CDCES clinician and proprietary technology to deliver a personalized coaching program to improve self-management and drive behavior change.